twilson63/aos-packages/packages/pipe/README.md

   - page-size: the number of rows to include in each page, default is 10,000
   - labels: table array of specific properties from a table object you like to include
   - template: a table you want merged into the dispatch of each page
+  - action: specify a custom action used to dispatch pages

 pipe.receive(handler, patternMatcher)